 Professional Insights

 From a professional perspective, a solid grasp of factors is essential for various fields.
 In computer science, factors are used in algorithm design and optimization.
-In finance, they are used in risk assessment and portfolio management.
+Even so, in finance, they are used in risk assessment and portfolio management.
 In engineering, they are used in structural analysis and design.

 Tips and Expert Advice